rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-deploy-smart-contract.md

 ![register.getInfo](/assets/img/tutorials/geth-attach-deploy-smart-contract/image-21.png)

-And it returned the info "RSK".
+And it returned the info `RSK`.

-Great!
-Now we have information registered at our smart contract!
+Great - now we have stored information in our smart contract, and are able to retrieve it!

 ## Final considerations